SVUDL Ryan Mills Invitational

 I find myself voting negative in these debates when the Aff fails to give me a framing argument to filter negative offense.

 Be ready to defend your solvency mechanism if it is attacked.
 I need a coherent story about what my voting aff does.
-Do I signify a good political strategy, does my ballot literally break the system (lol), does it change mindsets, etc. Presumption is persuasive, so don't disrespect it by under-covering it.
+Do I signify a good political strategy, does my ballot literally break the system (lol), does it change mindsets, etc. Presumption is persuasive.
+Don't disrespect it by under-covering it.

 I'm not the judge for rounds where you and the opponent agree to have a "discussion" and talk about important issues outside the traditional speech times of debate.
 These things are likely important, but I don't want to have to decide on something like that.
 It requires too much judge intervention for my liking.
 Strike me if this is something you plan on doing.
 If you do not strike me and this type of round happens, then I am flipping a coin.
 Heads for the aff.
 Tails for the neg.